kent-map/dickens/docs/mobile-landscapes.md

 And then we stalled right in the middle of it, on one of those bends that only the designers of narrow country lanes know how to dream up.

 > So I’m going to be spending the next twelve hours stuck in a car with you somewhere in the Medway?
+>
 > Never mind that, does either of us have a toothbrush?

 Nothing if not practical, that’s us.

 The next half hour was spent in restrained disagreement over whether to rev the engine and risk flooding it, or sit in a foot of water playing gently with the accelerator from time to time to let the car ‘breathe’.
 The monotony of these discussions was broken up by a succession of motorists coming the other way.
 One by one they came alongside, wound down the window and asked if we were all right.

-''We’ve stalled'' we would explain on each occasion, at which point the other driver would say indignantly, ''Well there’s nothing I can do about it'', and spray us with water as they disappeared down the hill.
+'We’ve stalled'' we would explain on each occasion, at which point the other driver would say indignantly, ''Well there’s nothing I can do about it'', and spray us with water as they disappeared down the hill.

 The temporal gap between lunch at the [Ship and Lobster](/great-expectations-ship-and-lobster) and a substantial cream tea at the [Leather Bottle](/pickwick-papers-leather-bottle) in Cobham  may seem to the reader inadequate.
 All we can suggest is that the reader gets stuck in a fjord for half an hour and sees how they like it.
 Besides, the [Leather Bottle](/pickwick-papers-leather-bottle) is a living museum of Dickensiana, from newspaper cuttings to cigarette cards.
 It would have been a crime to miss it out.
 Sitting at a corner table, listening to the chuckling of the teapot over china cups, while peering myopically over each other’s heads the better to read framed autographs and old advertisements — there was no need to say another word.